Exit interview: Spark boss Simon Moutter on his sports gamble, a Huawei complication and what's next

 Telecommunications Users Association head Craig Young says, "Simon took the hard choices and transformed Spark from a traditional telco when it split with Chorus and positioned it for the future."

-But the ultimate verdict on Moutter's reign won't come until the World Cup in September, however.
+But the ultimate verdict on Moutter's reign won't come until the World Cup in September.
 Will the streaming work?
 And if it does, at what financial cost, and how many will pay for it?

 The answers to those questions will influence Moutter's successor, Jolie Hudson, as she decides whether to continue and expand his radical push into sports broadcasting and with it, his legacy.